Martin Schulz: Early life

 Martin Schulz was born in the village of Hehlrath, which is now a part of Eschweiler in western Rhineland, near the Dutch and Belgian borders, as one of five children.
 His father, Albert Schulz, was a local policeman and belonged to a social democratic family; his mother, Clara, belonged to a conservative Catholic family and was active in the Christian Democratic Union.
 Having grown up in the border area between Germany, Belgium and the Netherlands, Schulz has relatives in all three countries.

 After four years at primary school, from 1962 to 1966, Schulz attended the Heilig-Geist (Holy Spirit) gymnasium, a private Roman Catholic school run by the Holy Ghost Fathers (or Spiritans), in Broich (now Würselen), a district of the town of Broichweiden, for nine years.
 As a teenager, he went to France on a school exchange programme.
 He left school without passing his Abitur after failing the 11th grade twice.

 From 1975 to 1977 Schulz then trained to be a bookseller.
 The next two years he worked for a number of publishing houses and bookshops.
-Schulz suffered from alcoholism and tried to commit suicide on 26 June 1980.
+In 1980 Schulz suffered from alcoholism.
 After a successful rehab Schulz opened his own bookshop in Würselen in 1982.